jeremypetrequin/jsMovieclip/README.md

 The only requirement is that each frame need to have the same size!

-To simply create it : in flash or After effects, export your animation in a PNG sequences, and join it in a sprite with photoshop, GIMP, TexturePacker...
+To simply create it : in Flash or After Effects, export your animation in a PNG sequences, and join it in a sprite with photoshop, GIMP, TexturePacker...

 Then, you need a DOM element, div or what you want :